-Marketing yourself and your firm on various social media platforms is one of the best (and free!) marketing tool available, but do you know how you can use them most effectively?
+Marketing yourself and your firm on various social media platforms is one of the best (and free!) marketing tool available, especially since users reportedly spent 20%. more time in apps during the lockdown, so if you want to get your content to where people are, then start leveraging social media as a part of your marketing strategy.
 While it’s important to have a presence on multiple social media platforms, Twitter is a great place to start because it is a fairly simple channel to use and it also allows you to deliver a great deal of content to clients and prospective clients several times a day when used correctly.

-With over 60 million Americans on Twitter, the potential for client accumulation is endless.
-If your targeting a younger audience, Twitter can be especially helpful for reaching them in a creative way.
-However, knowing how to create a relevant profile in the world of tech-savvy millennials can be challenging but with a few simple tricks it can be a lot more simple than you may expect.
+There are over 330 million monthly active users on Twitter and 145 million daily active users, so if you aren’t on this platform, then you are missing out on a huge opportunity to connect with others.
+If you are targeting a younger audience, Twitter can be especially helpful for reaching them in a creative way.
+However, knowing how to create a relevant profile in the world of tech-savvy millennials can be challenging but with a few simple tricks, it can be a lot more simple than you may expect.
 Read on for top tips to make your Twitter page a valuable addition to your marketing plan for your financial planning practice.

-- Profile picture: Choosing a clean, professional headshot for your profile picture is key.
+- Profile picture: Choosing a clean, professional headshot or logo for your profile picture is key.

 - Bio: Your Twitter bio shows up at the top of your profile and should include any keywords for your firm’s services, as well as a link back to your website.
 If there is something unique about your firm, such as specialty services, make sure to mention that.
 There are thousands of advisors using Twitter so anything that helps you stand out will drive more traffic to your profile and website.